mk-99/sbermaster/README.md

 It reads SMS messages from IMAP server (gmail.com is used by default), parses them and generates bank statement as Excel 2010 table (.xlsx) file.

+Features:
+- Works correctly with more than one bank card
+- Supports multiple currencies (tested for Russian roubles and Ukraininan hrivnas)
+- Prints unknown (unparsable) transactions if executed with option '-w'

 Python 3 is required (maybe it works with Python 2, but it's not tested).
+Uses standard libraries from Python 3 distribution (re, imap, email etc.) with one exception: openpyxl (https://openpyxl.readthedocs.io) for MS Excel files creation

+ToDo's and limitations:
+- SSL connections don't check server's host names and certificates, so you may be asked by Google to turn on less secure apps [here](https://myaccount.google.com/lesssecureapps/)
+- Error checking is not perfect

     usage: sbermaster.py [-h] [-d DATE] [-l LOGIN] [-p PASSWORD] [-s SITE] [-f FOLDER] [-S SEARCH] [-w]